aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Worker Base Container

 Workers are expected to be controllable by the leader node using `ssh`.
-For workers, competitors have three responsibilities:
+For workers, competitors have three responsibilities [BK: Can we make sure that (in terms of language) the second item corresponds more closely with the heading of the corresponding section?
+Here, "Cleaning up" isn't mentioned whereas it is the name of the corresponding section.]:
 1. To provide an executable to report their status to the AWS infrastructure once per second, to determine whether work can be allocated to them.
 2. To provide an executable that can be invoked to remotely `kill` the worker when the leader completes or terminates with an error.
 3. To provide an executable that can be invoked by the leader node using ssh to assist with the solving process.